Fabio Fazio: Che tempo che fa and the shows with Roberto Saviano

 In 2003, Fazio started presenting the talk show Che tempo che fa, in which he interviews entertainers, politicians, artists and scientists.
 In November 2010, he presented Vieni via con me with Italian writer Roberto Saviano.
 The show was a big success, becoming the most watched show to be broadcast by Rai 3 in ten years.
 Despite this, the show was not confirmed for the following year, therefore Fazio and Saviano decided to move the program to La7, renaming it Quello che (non) ho.
 The show, consisting in three episodes, achieved an average share of 12.67%, with 2.9 million average viewers.

 Sanremo Music Festival

 In June 2012, RAI announced Fabio Fazio as the presenter of the 63rd Sanremo Music Festival.
 Luciana Littizzetto was later confirmed as the co-presenter of the show.
 They presented 2013 and 2014 editions.

 Obama interview

-On February 7, 2021, Fazio interviewed former President Barack Obama on his talk show Che tempo che fa.
+On February 7, 2021, Fazio interviewed former President of the United States (POTUS) Barack Obama on his talk show Che tempo che fa.
 It was the first time that Obama appeared on an Italian television programme.